google-ar/codelab-augmented-images-intro/README.md

 The extra GreenMaze asset used in this codelab is provided in third_party directory, with license and attribution info inside.

 This repository uses the Apache license, except for files in third_party directory.

-## Maintenance notice

-2021-01-25 There are some know issues in the codelab, which are pointed out and solved in https://github.com/googlecodelabs/arcore-augmentedimage-intro/issues/12#issue-792250963 (Thanks to @hbodasing).